Timiodon/TFWR-Translations/IT/docs/scripting/if.md

 # If
-Puoi usare if, elif ed else per eseguire codice in modo condizionale.
+Puoi usare if, elif e else per eseguire codice in modo condizionale.

-`if condition1:
+`if condizione1:
 	do_a_flip()
-elif condition2:
+elif condizione2:
 	harvest()
 else:
 	do_a_flip()